jackdbd/nix-config/docs/setup-new-nixos-machine.md

 sops secrets.sops.yaml
 ```

-## NixOS configuration
+## 5. NixOS configuration

-A fresh NixOS installation will probably have no editor (not event `vi`!).
+A fresh NixOS installation will probably have no editor (not even `vi`!).
 You can install VS Code using `nix-env`.
 Don't forget to set the environment variable `NIXPKGS_ALLOW_UNFREE` to `1`, since VS Code is an unfree package.

 ```sh
 export NIXPKGS_ALLOW_UNFREE=1